ajs17/memills/content/people/mills-edward-hallock-1819-family/features/mills-home-brooktondale.md

 {{% fig "mills-home/caroline-deeds-1-572" "800" /%}}

-It appears that the grist mill was co-owned by [Jacob Vandemark](https://www.findagrave.com/memorial/89241014/jacob-vandemark) (1802 to 15 Dec 1873) and [Charles W. Personius](https://www.findagrave.com/memorial/89338759/charles-w-personius) (1840 to 02 Feb 1924).
-Jacob's exact role is unclear, but I know that Charles was a miller and is often referred to as the owner of the grist mill in later years, and when it is sold to A. Cameron Vorhis, the mill was  called Personius Flouring Mills.
+It appears that the grist mill was co-owned by [Jacob Vandemark](https://www.findagrave.com/memorial/89241014/jacob-vandemark) (1802 to 15 Dec 1873) and [Charles W. Personeus](https://www.findagrave.com/memorial/89338759/charles-w-personius) (1840 to 02 Feb 1924).
+Jacob's exact role is unclear, but I know that Charles was a miller and is often referred to as the owner of the grist mill in later years, and when it is sold to A. Cameron Vorhis, the mill was  called Personeus Flouring Mills.

 <div class="cols">
 {{% fig "mills-home/1873-12-22-The-Ithaca-Daily-Journal-Ithaca-NY-p4" "350" /%}}